spadr/Canaspad_ESP32_Library/README.md

 ### Description

-Add sensor readings to the microcontroller's database.
+Enter sensor readings into the microcontroller's database.

 ### Syntax